|

 15 card Crowley spread.

-per category in that 15 card spread and 5 themes.
+There are 3 cards per category in that 15 card spread and 5 themes.
 Amazingly in the reading I did while

 thinking of Dad; his card the King of Swords came right in the middle; as the atmosphere